Skip to content

 The brand’s published nutrition assumes the spec.
 So a “double chicken” bowl logged at 595 cal / 76g protein is being logged against a spec that is, in many real orders, roughly 60–70% of what arrived.

-Digital vs in-person: the data is mixed
+Digital vs in-person: the honest version

-- The specific employee building your bowl (some stores have noticeably more generous makers)
+• The specific employee building your bowl (some stores have noticeably more generous makers)

-- The time of day (rush periods correlate with both heavier “throw it together” and lighter “stretch the supply” patterns, depending on store culture)
+• The time of day (rush periods correlate with both heavier “throw it together” and lighter “stretch the supply” patterns, depending on store culture)

-- The location’s franchise vs corporate status (anecdotal — corporate stores reportedly more consistent, but no formal data)
+• The location’s franchise vs corporate status (anecdotal — corporate stores reportedly more consistent, but no formal data)

 If your local store is consistent, the brand calculator works.
 If it’s not, no app fix saves you — you have to weigh.